NaturalIntelligence/wp-thumb-extractor/readme.txt

 1. Can extract an image which is either on same server or on remote server
 2. Can extract attached images
 3. If an image is deleted from the post it automatically fetch 2nd image.
-4. It can fetch first image from youtube video as well.
+4. It can fetch first image from the post even if it is a video from
+	a) Youtube
+	b) Vimeo
+	c) Dailymotion
+	d) Metacafe
+	e) Veoh
 5. You can use it to resize/crop an image instead of fetching it from any post.

 For live example visit [article-stack](http://article-stack.com/ "amty thumb ")